wighawag/conquest-website/src/routes/devlog/june-2021-update.md

 We partnered with [Outplay Games](https://outplay.games/) for a NFT drop they organised with [Paras](https://paras.id/) on the [Near network](https://near.org/) to promote and fund innovative games.
 We are thrilled to see these kind of initiative!
 There was 2 other games promoted this way too.
 Check it out [here](https://paras.id/opgames.near/collection)!

-The NFT itself has no role in our game, nor do we plan to add any functionality to it (though we never know).
-We see at representing a piece of history.
+The NFT itself has no role in our game, nor do we plan to add any functionality to it.
+We see it as representing a piece of history.
 We have 160 of these token in reserve to be given to all players that participated in the first alpha.
 If you are one of them, better request them as soon as you can on our [discord](https://discord.gg/Qb4gr2ekfr), because while we intend to keep it, we do not guarantee it.

 ## Summer Break